kavincastillanes98/kavincastillanes98/README.md

   - 👯 I’m looking to collaborate on ChatGPT projects.
   - 🤔 I’m looking for help with OpenAI.
   - 💬 Ask me about OpenAI embedding.
-  - 📫 How to reach me: violetstar701@gmail.com
+  - 📫 How to reach me: star1010secret@gmail.com
-  - 😄 Pronouns: Raya
+  - 😄 Pronouns: Semyon
   - ⚡ Fun fact: In my free time, I play the piano which makes my coding style more flexible.
 </details>